 Walmart Marketplace Contact Info and Helpful Links

-- Marketplace Seller Center Login — This is where you will log into your account after being accepted.
+- Marketplace Seller Center – This is where you will log into your account after being accepted.
 Have your email and password handy.
-Save it to your Favorites!

 The Bottom Line

-Walmart Marketplace is an ideal selling platform for small suppliers.
+Walmart Marketplace is an ideal alternative for small suppliers that want to test the waters before making a full commitment to Walmart, as well as those already selling online that want to expand their reach.
 Not only can you get your items in front of millions of Walmart shoppers, but it’s a great launchpad to get items on the store shelves.